Tools4everBV/HelloID-Conn-Prov-Target-Topdesk/README.md

 "externalLinks": []
 ```

-If you don't need the mapping of the department field or the budgetholder field in Topdesk, you can remove `department.lookupValue` or `budgetHolder.lookupValue` from the field mapping.
+If you don't need the mapping of the fields in Topdesk, you can remove `department.name`, `budgetHolder.name` or `manager.id` from the field mapping.
 The create and update script will skip the lookup action.

 > [!IMPORTANT]
-> The branch lookup value `branch.lookupValue` is still mandatory.
+> The branch lookup value `branch.name` is still mandatory.

 ### Changes
 It is possible to create changes in Topdesk when granting or revoking an entitlement in HelloID.
 The content of the changes is managed in a JSON file.
 The local HelloID agent needs to read this file.